 Learning the basic vocabulary – part 1

-First, we played the play and repeated the game by using Genial.ly.
+First, we listened and repeated the vocabulary by using Genial.ly.
 Then, the children changed places, and they had to click on the audio, look at the picture, and repeat the word chorally.
 They loved exploring the interactive!

 Learning the basic vocabulary – part 2

 Today I feel… bubble + draw your emotion

 To relax and unwind, we finished the ice-breaker activities by filling the ” today I feel ” bubble and drawing our faces and emotions.